-Benefits Description You After the calendar pay year deductible Reconstructive surgery (cont.)
-High Option Standard Option Not covered: All charges All charges Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury if repair is initiated promptly or as soon as the member's condition permits • Surgeries related to sexual dysfunction • Surgeries to correct congenital anomalies for individuals age 18 and older unless there is a functional deficit • Charges for photographs to document physical conditions • Transgender procedures not specifically listed above, such as: rhinoplasty, face-lifting, lip enhancement, facial bone reduction, blepharoplasty, body contouring, reduction thyroid chondroplasty, hair removal, voice modification surgery, skin resurfacing or other procedures used for feminization, chin or nose implants or lip reductions or other procedures used for masculization, transgender reversal unless secondary to surgical complications.
-Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, limited to: PPO: 10% of the Plan PPO: 15% of the Plan • Reduction of fractures of the jaws or facial bones allowance allowance Surgical correction of cleft lip, cleft palate Non-PPO: 25% of the Non-PPO: 35% of the • Excision of cysts and incision of abscesses unrelated to tooth structure Plan allowance and any difference between our allowance and the billed Plan allowance and any difference between our allowance and the billed amount • Extraction of impacted (unerupted or partially erupted) teeth amount • Alveoloplasty, partial or radical removal of the lower jaw with bone graft Excision of tori, tumors, leukoplakia, premalignant and malignant lesions, and biopsy of hard and soft oral tissues Open reduction of dislocations and excision, manipulation, aspiration or injection of temporomandibular joints • Removal of foreign body, skin, subcutaneous areolar tissue, reaction-producing foreign bodies in the musculoskeletal system and salivary stones and incision/excision of salivary glands and ducts Repair of traumatic wounds • Incision of the sinus and repair of oral fistulas Surgical treatment of trigeminal neuralgia • Repair of accidental injury to sound natural teeth such as: expenses for X-rays, drugs, crowns, bridgework, inlays and dentures.
+Benefits Description You pay After the calendar year deductible Reconstructive surgery (cont.)
+High Option Standard Option • Transgender procedures not specifically listed above, such as: rhinoplasty, face-lifting, lip enhancement, facial bone reduction, blepharoplasty, body contouring, reduction thyroid chondroplasty, hair removal, voice modification surgery, skin resurfacing or other procedures used for feminization, chin or nose implants or lip reductions or other procedures used for masculization, transgender reversal unless secondary to surgical complications.
+All charges All charges Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, limited to: PPO: 10% of the Plan PPO: 15% of the Plan Reduction of fractures of the jaws or facial bones allowance allowance Surgical correction of cleft lip, cleft palate Non-PPO: 25% of the Non-PPO: 35% of the Excision of cysts and incision of abscesses unrelated to tooth structure Plan allowance and any difference between our Plan allowance and any difference between our allowance and the billed Extraction of impacted (unerupted or partially erupted) teeth allowance and the billed amount amount Alveoloplasty, partial or radical removal of the lower jaw with bone graft amount amount Excision of tori, tumors, leukoplakia, premalignant and malignant lesions, and biopsy of hard and soft oral tissues Open reduction of dislocations and excision, manipulation, aspiration or injection of temporomandibular joints Removal of foreign body, skin, subcutaneous areolar tissue, reaction-producing foreign bodies in the musculoskeletal system and salivary stones and incision/excision of salivary glands and ducts Repair of traumatic wounds Incision of the sinus and repair of oral fistulas Surgical treatment of trigeminal neuralgia • Repair of accidental injury to sound natural teeth such as: expenses for X-rays, drugs, crowns, bridgework, inlays and dentures.
 We may review X-rays and/or treatment records in order to determine benefit coverage.
 Masticating (biting or chewing) incidents are not considered to be accidental injuries.
-Accidental dental injury is covered at 100% for charges incurred within 72 hours of an accident (see page 68).
+Accidental dental injury is covered at 100% for charges incurred within 72 hours of an accident (see page 70).
+Orthognathic surgery for the following conditions: - severe sleep apnea only after conservative treatment of sleep apnea has failed - cleft palate and Pierre Robin Syndrome - Orthognathic surgery for any other condition is not covered Other oral surgery procedures that do not involve the teeth or their supporting structures